silksil/personalLearnings/productivity.md

 # Introduction
 Investing time to improve your productivity, can provide you over time with great returns.
-Not surprsingly, yearly millions of productivity books are being sold, and the the internet is overloaded with so many articles on this topic that you couldn’t consume it over a life-time even if you would make it a full-time job  (searching “productivity tips on 12 decembxer 2018 provided me with ..hits).
+Not surprsingly, yearly millions of productivity books are being sold, and the the internet is overloaded with so many articles on the topic you wouldn't able to consume it over a life-time even if you would make it a full-time job.

 I don’t got a phd on productivity, but I do I’ve spend quit some hours myself consuming information, experimenting and reflecting in order to improve my own productivity.
 This article aims to bring all that knowledge together by defining my key-learnings that I have learned along the way.